-Independent luxury travel tours in Iceland – this summer!
+Independent luxury travel tours in Iceland - go before the crowds!

 Independent and luxury might sound like a contradiction in terms, however we are here to show you that it is not.
 Our premium self-drive tours include upscale boutique accommodations, unique and exclusive experiences, and fantastic private tours.
 However, if luxury tours are not your cup of tea, see our full range of Iceland tours or our Nordic Manager’s off-the-beaten track suggestions for alternatives.

 Whatever you choose, note that this is an unprecedented opportunity to explore famous sites, such as the hot springs at Geysir, the Gullfoss waterfalls and the Þingvellir National Park – all along the Golden Circle – without the usual summer crowds.
 For now, with very few travellers anywhere, everything is off the beaten path!

 Our 12-day premium tour Best of Iceland begins in Reykjavik with a gourmet dinner at one of Reykjavik's finest restaurants and a superior room for two nights at a stylish boutique hotel.
 On day 3, you will drive along the famous Golden Circle and begin exploring southern Iceland exploring southern Iceland, including the hot springs at Geysir, the Gullfoss waterfalls and the Þingvellir National Park.
 The following two days are spent exploring the area near Skaftafell and Jökulsárlón Glacier Lagoon while again staying at a superior boutique accommodation.